 “I want people to step out of their comfort zones and try something new, and experience new flavors, experience new textures,” Early said.

-She hopes that her business can not only help people taste and see the beauty of her Palestinian roots, but also her passion for creating ice cream and her dedication to accessibility and quality products.
+She hopes that her business can help people taste the beauty of her Palestinian roots, but also her passion for creating ice cream and her dedication to accessibility and quality products.
 As of now, her order form is ready and waiting — if you’re ready to take a flavorful leap of faith.

 Contact the editors responsible for this story: Valida Pau